 While we didn’t compare this torque multiplier to its peers (perhaps another day), it worked perfectly in our shop setting.
 We have performed well over 600 precise torque adjustments with the tool, verified by a calibrated digital torque meter.
 This repeatability gives us a lot of confidence in the tool.

 The GearWrench Torque Multiplier is a pretty specialized tool that works simply and well.
 While not too many of our readers will likely need the kind of torque this tool produces, some will.
-Should you ever need to apply massive amounts of torque, the GearWrench 1200 foot pound torque multiplier should do the trick reliably and repeatably.
-It has excellent build quality, a straightforward design, and its planetary gear system might actually be able to turn the foundations of the earth…at least 1200 foot-pounds of it.
+Should you ever need to apply massive amounts of torque, the GearWrench 1200-foot-pound torque multiplier should do the trick reliably and repeatably.
+It has an excellent build quality and a straightforward design.
+Its planetary gear system might actually be able to turn the foundations of the earth…at least 1200 foot-pounds of it.